nc-poon/wordleClone/README.md

 **File-Based JSON Storage**

-- Use json for prototyping (fast and easy, good for small scale and fast development).
-RDB (psql) as main db and redis for caching things like sessions, user profile, high scores etc..
+- Use JSON for prototyping (fast and easy, good for small scale and fast development).
+RDB (PostgreSQL) as main db and Redis for caching things like sessions, user profile, high scores etc.

 ```json
 // Game Sessions (server mode)